 Non-Equity Incentive Plan Awards.
-Non-equity incentive plan awards for fiscal 2018, which are identified as "Incentive Cash" in the "Grant of Plan-Based Awards" table below, represent the estimated range of potential payouts possible under our annual cash incentive bonus plan at the time of award.
-The actual cash incentive bonus earned by the NEOs during fiscal 2018 is set forth in the "Non-Equity Incentive Compensation" column of the "Summary Compensation Table" above.
-The design of the plan for fiscal 2018, including the use of a combination of our fiscal 2018 adjusted operating income target and eight corporate performance goals to derive the total bonus payout percentage, is set forth in the table below and more fully described in "Compensation Discussion and Analysis" above.
+Non-equity incentive plan awards for fiscal 2019, which are identified as "Incentive Cash" in the "Grant of Plan-Based Awards" table below, represent the estimated range of potential payouts possible under our annual cash incentive bonus plan at the time of award.
+The actual cash incentive bonus earned by the NEOs during fiscal 2019 is set forth in the "Non-Equity Incentive Compensation" column of the "Summary Compensation Table" above.
+The design of the plan for fiscal 2019, including the use of a combination of (i) financial objectives consisting of our fiscal 2019 revenue target and our fiscal 2019 adjusted operating income target and (ii) corporate objectives consisting of eight corporate performance goals, to derive the total bonus payout percentage, is set forth in the table below and more fully described in "Compensation Discussion and Analysis" above.